ceerik/Walking-AI/README.md

   - Implementing the move() method in Limb; most support methods (except the point directly above) are complete.
   - Implementing the runnable portion of World.
   - Creating a Main() method.
+  - Commenting the code a bit more to make it more readable; preferably with a full on javadoc.

 What IS done is most of the basic structure and methods of all non-AI classes (excepting graphics); mainly concerning itself with the basic data structure, the physics of the world, and the creatures inhabiting it.